olisheldon/olisheldon.github.io/_projects/adventofcode23/day_2.md

 ## Description

-This problem requires asserting whether pulling a number of coloured cubes from a bag, then replacing and repeating is possible, where we know the number of cubes of each colour in the bag.
+This problem requires asserting whether pulling a number of coloured cubes from a bag, then replacing and repeating, is possible.
+We know beforehand the number of cubes of each colour in the bag.

 ## Part 1

 This problem is a simple logic problem.
-The answer is the sum of game-ids for all possible games.

 ## Part 2

 Part 2 requires calculating the fewest number of cubes of each colour that are needed for each game that makes the game possible.
-The answer is the sum of the power of each set of required cubes, where the power is equal to the numbers of red, green, and blue cubes multiplied together.
+We must return the sum of the power of each set of required cubes, where the power is equal to the numbers of red, green, and blue cubes multiplied together.

+To achieve this, I made it possible for each DiceBag instance to track the maximum value of each colour dice encountered.

 ## Improvements